IlonaSilverwood/serenity/general-markdown-guide.md

 other external resources.
 However, the standard scientific practice of citing the relevant publications should be followed regardless.

+### Tables
+Guide to grid tables will go here.

+### Illustrations
+Guide to illustrations will go here.

 ### Images

 Markdown syntax for an image is that of a link, preceded by an